-The U.S. citizen starts this process by filing a visa petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
-After USCIS approves the I-129F, it will transfer the case to the U.S. consulate in Santo Domingo, Dominican Republic.
-Your fiancé will apply for a K-1 visa through the consulate.
+The U.S. citizen starts this process by filing a petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
+After USCIS approves the I-129F, it will transfer the case to the National Visa Center (NVC), which then transfers the case to the U.S. consulate in Santo Domingo.
+Your fiancé(e) will apply for a K-1 visa through the consulate.
 This involves submitting forms and documents and attending an interview with a consular official.
 You, the petitioner, are allowed to attend this interview, though it is not required.

 After your marriage in the U.S., your new spouse can apply to USCIS for a green card, through a process called adjustment of status.
 The two of you will attend a green card interview at a local USCIS office.

 Procedures for Your Spouse to Come From The Dominican Republic on an Immigrant Visa

 If you and your husband or wife have already married, and your spouse is currently in the Dominican Republic, you would start the green-card application process by filing Form I-130 with USCIS, to prove you're really married and you're really a U.S. citizen or permanent resident.
 After USCIS approves the I-130, spouses of U.S. citizens can continue forward with visa processing, while spouses of permanent residents must wait to apply.
 As of early 2016, the wait is about eight months from the time you filed the I-130.
 The good news is that by the time you receive approval of the I-130, most, if not all, of the eight months will have passed.
 USCIS will forward your file to the NVC, which will tell you when it's time for you to apply.